radicaldirectory/test-prisma-app/README.md

 ## lil guide for starting local development

-First up you need a computer with [Node.js](https://nodejs.org/en/) installed and Postgres.
-The easiest way to install Postgres is [Postgres.app](https://postgresapp.com) (maybe get version 12?), and you might also like to have a Postgres GUI client like [Postico](https://eggerapps.at/postico/) which is for Mac.
+First up you need a computer with [Node.js](https://nodejs.org/en/) and Postgres installed.
+The easiest way to install Postgres is [Postgres.app](https://postgresapp.com) (maybe get version 12?), and you might also like to have a Postgres GUI client like [Postico](https://eggerapps.at/postico/) (for Mac only).

 Open a terminal in a suitable folder and run `git clone https://github.com/radicaldirectory/radical-directory.git`